Our vision and values

 Lyndon was born and raised in Tasmania, starting his career in sport and recreation facilities management.
 Lyndon completed various qualifications in employment services and management whilst pursuing a career in community services, where he worked as an employment consultant, and then Area Manager at STEPS Employment and Training Solutions.
-Lyndon became State Operations Manager of Campbell Page in late 2009, a position he held until joining Whitelion in early 2011.
+Lyndon became State Operations Manager of Campbell Page in 2009, a position he held until 2011.

-With over ten years’ experience in the community services sector, Lyndon pursued the opportunity to work with CTST because the organisation aligns with his passion for helping communities address issues of access and inclusion.
+Lyndon commenced his role of CEO of Community Transport Services Tasmania Inc (CTST) in May 2015.
+Lyndon pursued the opportunity to work with CTST because the organisation aligns with his passion for helping communities address issues of access and inclusion.

 Craig was appointed to the role of People Engagement & Quality Manager in 2015, officially undertaking the role on the 01 February 2016.
 Most recently Craig was appointed to the role of Operations Manager, having responsibility for the management of our core operations.

 Other primary areas of responsibility are , Quality, Safety, Human Resources and I.T.
 Craig will work with key stakeholders of the organisation to develop and implement key policies and processes, and integrate effective staff and volunteer recognition programs, with a clear focus on ensuring that CTST reaches its output targets, and meets the transport needs of our eligible clients.